Study Abroad in Scandinavia (DIS Stockholm)

 DIS Stockholm offers coursework taught in English during the fall and spring semesters in :

-Study tours in Denmark, Europe, and beyond are included (two per semester).
+Study tours in Sweden, Europe, and beyond are included (two per semester).

 DIS uses a U.S. style grading system.
 UAlbany awards the same number of credits and the same grades as DIS.